16 Sad Songs to Listen to When You Need an Ugly Cry

-Come on, we've all ugly cried.
-It isn't exactly something we aim to do in public, but a hearty, full-out hysterical cry sesh can be cathartic — and for some reason, the tears just flow so much more freely when a super-sad song is playing in the background.
-That special ability to open up the floodgates is what makes some musicians rock stars.
+Come on; we've all ugly cried.
+And if you really haven't, you should try it out sometime.
+We wouldn't recommend doing this in public, but a hearty, full-out hysterical cry sesh can be cathartic.
+And for some reason, the tears just flow so much more freely when a super-sad song is playing in the background.
+(Even worse when you're in a car and a song kicks in...)

-So grab a box of tissues and a bottle of wine and honker down with this artfully compiled list of the 16 best songs to listen to when you need a good cry.
+If you're in need of letting it all out, then grab a box of tissues (and maybe a bottle of wine) and hunker down with this artfully compiled list of the 16 best songs to listen to when you need an ugly cry.

 It's all about the piano and the ouch factor.
 I mean, this is all about the pain we cause ourselves, and again, the sullen, beautiful piano always gets my emotions flowing.